How can I watch ABC CBS and NBC for free?

 Q: What is an over-the-air antenna?

-A: An over-the-air antenna is a device that captures broadcast signals from local TV stations, allowing you to watch free, high-definition programming.
+A: An over-the-air antenna is a device that captures broadcast signals from local TV stations, allowing you to watch free, high-definition content on your television.

 Q: Are there any subscription fees for using live streaming services?